 (Don't answer that, it's rhetorical.)

 If you're gonna fail at something, go down in a blaze of glory.
 Give it everything you've got.
-Do that and maybe you'll learn something from it.
+Do that and maybe you'll learn something from the experience.
 But if you let your inhibitions rule your actions, you'll never get the chance to see what you can do.

 I stand firm that some people with absolutely no talent "make it" just because they were brave enough to go for it.
-How many talentless hacks and ego-maniacs have you rolled your eyes at?
+How many talentless hacks and egomaniacs have left you baffled by their success?
 If THEY can do it, so can you.

 3. Don't think so hard.
 Sometimes, it's okay to go with your first gut instinct.
 In improv, it's not the wackiest suggestions or most outlandish situations that get the biggest laughs.
 Sometimes it's the most obvious or the first that spring to mind.